jianglei12138/cups/README.md

 From now on, you could add some printer, but you maybe need other cups-filters to print successfully.
 CUPS-filters could be found in my [repository](https://github.com/jianglei12138/cups-filters)

+####9.Attention!

+This cound not be compile on OSX.
+I cross compile on Ubuntu16.04